zethsue/BeatriceAI/README.md

 To ping the bot, just type `!ping` in the chat.
 The bot will respond with `Pong!`.

-To ask the ai bot feature, you can just ping the bot and ask the bot to generate text or image.
+To ask the ai bot feature, you can just ping the bot and ask the bot what you want to ask.
 ![image](assets/Beatrice-AI.png)

-To ask the ai bot feature with image attachment, you can just ping the bot and ask the bot to generate text or image with image attachment.
+To ask the ai bot feature with image attachment, you can just send the image attachment and ask the bot what you want to ask.
 ![image](assets/Beatrice-AI-Image.png)

 ## License